 - Conditions must go my way, especially if I work hard, and if they don’t then I will be distressed (confused, sad, dismayed, frustrated, indignant, etc.).

 If you really think about it, not one of those ideas is true or possible.
-Approval-seeking by “doing well” is not what builds connection (vulnerability does that), other people most certainly do not have to treat us fairly (and at times they won’t, which is when our own skills in communication, boundary-setting, resilience, and self-honoring choices are mastered), and conditions in the world aren’t subject to one person’s will (mine, yours, or any of the other 7 billion individuals on this planet), but rather are impacted through collective interdependence.
+Performative actions and approval-seeking is not what builds real connection (research proves vulnerability does that), other people do not have to treat us fairly and at times won’t (which is when our own skills in boundary-setting, communication, and self-honoring choices are mastered), and conditions can’t go according to views of only one of the 7 billion people on this planet all the time.

 A more balanced take on the three beliefs could be:

-- Whether or not someone else thinks I’ve done a good job is not my motivation.
+- Whether or not someone else thinks I’ve done a good job is not my business.
 I want to do well because I enjoy it.
-How I feel about me is what propels me to do thing things I love.
+How I feel about me is what drives me to do thing things I love.

 - I am clear about how I want to be treated by the people in my life.
-I am fully empowered to evaluate any situation and whether or not it works for me.
-I take appropriate action accordingly.
+I can evaluate any situation, determine if it’s working, and make choices if it’s not.
+I am always creating a life I love.

 - I accept the world as it is at any given time.
 I might not like it, and I may choose to take positive action, but I’m willing to see things as they are.

-Within each one of us is an innate ability to remove the barriers that are holding us back.
-Our thinking is often at the root of our blocks.
+Within each one of us is the innate ability to remove the barriers that are keeping us from a more fulfilling life.
+Our thinking is often at the root of our upset.
 Choosing new thoughts to replace the old ones can have a big impact on our brains, our bodies, and our quality of life.
 In the case of the annoyed commuter, for instance, new thinking might be: